trustoverip/spec-up-t-website/docs/troubleshooting.md

 ## Use Node.js versions 18+

-Spec-Up-T uses `fetch`, which is [added in version 18](https://nodejs.org/dist/latest-v18.x/docs/api/globals.html#fetch).
+Spec-Up-T uses `fetch`, which was [added in version 18](https://nodejs.org/dist/latest-v18.x/docs/api/globals.html#fetch).

 Install NVM if you haven't already.
 (Instructions not given here).